kgaughan/blog/content/blog/spectrum-next-time.md

 Title: A time server for the ZX Spectrum Next
 Date: 2020-06-22 20:39:00
-Category: Hacks, Spectrum Next, NetBSD
+Category: Projects, Spectrum Next, NetBSD
 Status: published

 I recently received my Spectrum Next.
 I'd been waiting three years for it, and they started sending them out just as the lockdown started.
 Thankfully, even though I wasn't able to update the address, they were able to receive it at the office, and drop it over, which relieved me no end.